Dido Elizabeth Belle: Social position

+Although Lady Elizabeth attended Royal balls and parties with her father, Dido apparently was not allowed to attend.
+Dido was even absent from the ball thrown by Elizabeth's stepmother in 1782.
+Lord Mansfield would also take Elizabeth riding with him to visit their neighbours, as noted by Mrs. Boscawen, but not Dido.

-Belle was also given an annual allowance of £20, additional of £10 for Birthday and Christmas.
-By contrast, Lady Elizabeth received £100, not including birthday and other gifts, as the only surviving account book started just as Lady Elizabeth was leaving to be married, but Lady Elizabeth was an heiress in her own right through her mother's aristocratic family.
+Belle was also given an annual allowance of £20, plus an additional £5 for her birthday and Christmas.
+By contrast, Lady Elizabeth received £100, not including her birthday and other gifts, as the only surviving account book started just as Lady Elizabeth was leaving to be married, but Lady Elizabeth was an heiress in her own right through her mother's aristocratic family.
 Belle, quite apart from her race, was illegitimate, in a time and place when great social stigma usually accompanied such status.
-Dido's allowance was also given quarterly which means she would have received £5 every 3 months, while Lady Elizabeth received £50 every 6 months, this would had further limited Dido's purchasing power compared to Elizabeth's at any given time.
+Dido's allowance was also given quarterly which means she received £5 every three months, while Lady Elizabeth received £50 every 6 months; this would have further limited Dido's purchasing power compared to Elizabeth's at any given time.

-For comparison: The annual wage of a female domestic worker holding the position of a housekeeper in a high-status household ranged from £20 to £70 at that time, while a Royal Navy lieutenant would draw about £100 a year.
+For comparison, the annual wage of a female domestic worker holding the position of a housekeeper in a high-status household ranged from £20 to £70 at that time, while a lieutenant in the Royal Navy would draw about £100 a year.
 About £200 purchased a 3-bedroom house with garden outside the city of London.

-In Lord Mansfield's will written and directed by himself, Mansfield does not refer to Dido as his niece, unlike how Mansfield referred Lady Elizabeth, Lady Anne, and Lady Marjory Murray as all his nieces.
+In Lord Mansfield's will written and directed by himself, Mansfield did not acknowledge Dido as his niece; by contrast, he referred to Lady Elizabeth, Lady Anne, and Lady Margery Murray all as his nieces.